taikedz/our-pxe/PXE_on_Ubuntu.md

 * If your machine does not boot from PXE, or complains that no boot medium is found, powercycle it.
 For some reason, sometimes the PXE broadcast is not detected - this could be a network interference, PXE server declares itself to the client via DHCP packets

+* If your machine does not boot from PXE, or complains that no boot medium is found, check that the host and the PXE server are on a subnetwork where the PXE server can be the "authoritative" server, or a significantly better response time than the main DHCP server.
+The client chooses which DHCP offer to take up, but if the time taken by the DHCP offers to return to a given host is too close, the result can be non-deterministic.

 * If you manage to get the PXE menu but it just repeats the countdown ad infinitam, check for typos in the boot menu `/tftpboot/pxelinux.cfg/default`

 * If the installer complains about "Bad mirror" (can't find archive), check that you are indeed using the server's IP address not its name in the pxelinux.cfg menu file